How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 I just can’t quit queer history.
 (Sorry.)
 For me, it’s like genealogy – not merely an attempt to reconstruct lives from the past, but in a way, to actively construct my own identity.
 Every time I learn about a queer person from the past, no matter where or when they are from, I feel like I am meeting my own long-lost family.

+There’s just one thing about the practice of queer history that never sat right with me, especially as much of it begins and ends with biography.
 I could be reading about a writer, a general, a pirate, a dedicated breeder of cows – it doesn’t matter.
-If the person I’m reading about was queer, or is believed to have been queer, and was alive at any time before, say, 1900, the author will have included a little disclaimer in their article that always goes a bit like this:
+If the individual under examination is believed to have been queer, and was alive at any time before, say, 1900, their biography will include a little disclaimer that always goes a bit like this:

 “In discussing the life of X, we have been careful only to talk about them in terms of queer behaviour, not as a queer person.
 We must not conflate sexuality with identity, which of course doesn’t happen until Freud and his whole deal.
 Besides, since the word ‘homosexual’ didn’t exist until the 1860s, and was barely known until decades later, we obviously can’t describe anyone alive before then as ‘homosexual,’ let alone ‘queer!’”

-The first flaw in this logic is that actually, things are not created with the Word.
+Here’s my issue with it: things are not created with the Word.
 Words are created to describe things that already exist.

 To talk about the other reasons why this disclaimer is problematic at best, we have to go way, way back in time, to long before the word “homosexual” was even a twinkle in some Hungarian guy’s eye.

-Because, “homosexual” was not the first word invented that described a queer person.
+Because “homosexual” was not the first word invented that described a queer person.

 “A Morning Frolic, or the Transmutation of the Sexes,” satirical cartoon depicting crossdressing by John Collett (1780) – http://collections.britishart.yale.edu/vufind/Record/3633908, Public Domain, https://commons.wikimedia.org/w/index.php?curid=45273164